 “There’s the thing you do for a living — and then there’s the thing you were born to do.
-If your dream is to make them one in the same, you’ve come to the right place.
+If your dream is to make them one and the same, you’ve come to the right place.”
 (Patti Smith, Oprah Magazine, November 2010)

-In 1993 after experiencing a slip and fall accident that took me out of the work place as I’d known it working as a nurse in both traditional settings and home care, and after an initial recovery it became self-evident that the pain (in my neck and literally my ass) that I was enduring was not going to relent.
-In fact, it would take six years to finally stop.
-So, as I accepted that pain was going to be a part of my every waking moment I decided it would be a good time to make some changes in my then nursing career.
+In 1993 I experienced a slip-and-fall accident that took me out of the workplace as I’d known it, working as a nurse in both traditional settings and home care.
+After an initial recovery, it became clear that the pain in my neck and, literally, my ass, was not going to relent.
+In fact, it would take more than six years to finally stop.
+As I accepted that pain was going to be a part of my every waking moment, it seemed a good time to make some changes in my career.

-I’m not exactly certain what I was thinking when jumped off the proverbial cliff, and decided to approach my massage therapist and friend to rent an office from her where she was treating me for my pain, but the next thing I knew I had an office, put office stuff in the office and then started the long journey to discover everything I could about starting and running a small business of which I hadn’t a clue.
-I had nothing better to do with my time as I could hardly walk across the room without crying out, so why not do something that would take my mind off of my pain.
-My type “A” personality wouldn’t allow me to just lay around so it seemed like a possible option.
+I’m not exactly certain what I was thinking when I jumped off the proverbial cliff.
+I decided to approach my massage therapist and friend to rent an office from her, and the next thing I knew I had an office, put office stuff in the office, and then started the long journey to discover everything I could about starting and running a small business.
+I hadn’t a clue.
+Since I had nothing better to do with my time as I could hardly walk across the room without crying out, why not do something that would take my mind off my pain?
+My Type A personality wouldn’t allow me to just lay around, so it seemed like a possible option.

-As I was a Registered Nurse and B.S.N, I naturally started a healthcare marketing company.
-Coincidentally the month that I had fallen in December, 1992 I had met a woman who had an interesting printed product that she sold to doctor’s offices around the country that helped educate women about their pregnancy.
-She had been looking for someone to help her with sales, marketing, promotions and more.
-I hadn’t a clue what these concepts were, but I told her I had developed a knack for educating and promoting others.
-After some discussions we agreed to work with one another and I signed my first of many contracts.
-Over the span of eight years that followed she taught me a great deal about running a business and we ultimately took her materials to a whole new level.
+As I was a Registered Nurse and B.S.N., I decided to start a healthcare marketing company.
+Coincidentally the month that I had fallen, December 1992, I had met a woman who had an interesting printed product that she sold to doctors’ offices around the country that helped educate women about their pregnancy.
+She had been looking for someone to help her with sales, marketing, promotions, and more.
+I didn’t understand these concepts, but I told her I had developed a knack for educating and promoting others.
+After some discussions we agreed to work with each other, and I signed my first of many contracts.
+Over the span of eight years, she taught me a great deal about running a business and we ultimately took her materials to a whole new level.

 And so I began my journey to marry my passion with my purpose.
-Unbeknownst to me years after I embarked on my journey though I found that was actually on my own path that I would later call my version of “El Camino de Santiago” that would have many twists and turns, go uphill and down, be full of a pandora’s box full of possibilities, and other experiences that would turn out to be truly harrowing.
+Unknowingly, I had embarked on what I would later call my version of “El Camino de Santiago” that would have many twists and turns, go uphill and down, be full of a Pandora’s box full of possibilities and harrowing experiences as well.

-By then I’d been practicing as an OB/GYN (obstetrics/gynecological) nurse since 1984.
-I migrated to home care in 1991 and then stumbled into marketing at my first home care company who hired me to split my time doing presentations in doctor offices and doing home care for high risk pregnant women.
+I’d been practicing as an OB/GYN (obstetrics/gynecological) nurse since 1984.
+I migrated to home care in 1991 and then stumbled into marketing at my first home care company where I was hired to split my time doing presentations in doctors’ offices and home care for high risk pregnant women.

-In a word, I simply “loved” my new found passion.
-I’d had passion and intuition and felt that I was on purpose with my nursing career, but marketing really tapped my other talents for making connections, winning others over, strategic thinking, and in verbal communications.
-I would learn much later that my number one strength was being a connector using Strength Finders 2.0 assessment.
+In a word, I simply “loved” my new-found passion.
+I’d had passion and intuition and purpose with my nursing career, but marketing really tapped my other talents for making connections, winning others over, thinking strategically, and communicating verbally.
+I would learn much later that my number one strength was being a connector (according to a Strength Finders 2.0 assessment).

-One thing led to another and I found myself leading the group which then inspired me to start a female women’s business group which came to be known as Women in Small Biz.
-After about five years of running both groups I chose to turn my attention to Women in Small Biz and began hosting larger scale meetings, conferences and ultimately a summit.
+I became the president of the organization and, with the help of my team, grew it into a large body.
+It inspired me to start a female women’s business group which came to be known as Women in Small Biz.
+After about five years of running both groups, I chose to focus on Women in Small Biz and began hosting larger-scale meetings, conferences, and ultimately a summit.

-After eight long years of dedication to both the product that I was selling and to the woman I represented that I had hoped to continue working with the time came for us to go our separate ways.
+After eight long years of dedication to both the product that I was selling and to the woman that I’d been representing, the time came for us to go our separate ways.
 It wasn’t easy, but we severed our ties and life moved on.